superdesk/web-publisher/docs/cookbooks/developers/widgets.rst

 TemplateWidget
 --------------

-This widget is used to trigger some smaller template functionality, for example list of most popular articles, or author profile.
+This widget is used to trigger some smaller template functionality, for example list of most popular articles in last week, or featured author profile.
 It is by default looking for template in folder `views/widgets`

 **Default parameters:**